Glenn G. Reese

-Glenn G. Reese (born January 6, 1942 in Greenville, South Carolina) is a former Democratic member of the South Carolina Senate, representing the 11th District based out of Spartanburg County, South Carolina.
+Glenn G. Reese (born January 6, 1942, in Greenville, South Carolina) is a former Democratic member of the South Carolina Senate, representing the 11th District based out of Spartanburg County, South Carolina.

 Early life and education

 Reese is the son of Wilford William and Geneva Rose Reese.
-He was born in Greenville, South Carolina and attended Chapman High School.
+He was born in Greenville, South Carolina, and attended Chapman High School.
 He received his associate degree from Mars Hill College, his bachelor's from Auburn University and his master's from Converse College.

 South Carolina Senate

 Reese was elected to the South Carolina Senate in 1990.
-He serves on the Banking and Insurance, Ethics, Finance, General, Invitations, Labor, Commerce and Industry and Rules committees.
+He served on the Banking and Insurance, Ethics, Finance, General, Invitations, Labor, Commerce and Industry and Rules committees.